 Business changes more quickly than ever thanks to the rapid availability of new technology.
 As a result, your campaigns may have shorter lifespans than they did a few years ago.
 Avoid delivering erratic and scattered messages because you’re in a hurry, but also avoid staying too long with an idea just because it worked in the past.

 - Revisit your customer profiles periodically.
 Conduct at least an annual review of your target audience profile, making updates to your demographic and psychographic data.

 - Envision your product and your company five years in the future.
 Both your business and your customers need to travel in the same direction.
 Stay abreast of technology related not only to your product but also to ways you communicate with your target audience.

 - Make sure your online experience is flawless.
 Everyone’s moving to mobile browsers and buying experiences, so make sure your mobile experience and SEO are up to par.
 You should also put yourself in your customers’ shoes and test out the flow of your website.
 Conversion rate optimization, essentially refining the path to purchase, can work wonders.

 As your business evolves with technology, expect your customer base to evolve and shift, too.
 Fortunately, when you’ve found your target audience, your company can make the changes right along with them.

 Need help finding your target audience?

 If you’re still unsure how to narrow down your target audience, Digital Current can help!
-With over a decade of experience developing integrated online marketing campaigns, we know a thing or two about reaching the right audiences with the right message.
+With over 15 years of experience developing integrated online marketing campaigns, including content and SEO, we know a thing or two about reaching the right audiences with the right message.